This post may contain affiliate links. Please see my disclosure policy for more details.

 Note that Western Australia, Northern Territory and Queensland do not have daylight saving.
 This is something that probably wouldn’t cross most people’s minds when choosing where to live in Australia, but may come as a shock if you’ve moved from a country with long summer nights like England!

-Sydney has been ranked the second-most expensive city in the world, in terms of housing, in the 2022 Demographia International Housing Affordability report, with a median multiple of 15.3.
-(Which means the median house price in Sydney is 15.3 times more than the median household income.)
+Sydney is the second-most expensive city in the world, in terms of housing, according to the 2023 Demographia International Housing Affordability report.

-When you consider that many mortgage lenders will only let you borrow up to four or five times your annual salary (in the UK at least), that makes buying a home in Sydney out of the question for many low- or middle-income earners.
+When you consider that many mortgage lenders will only let you borrow around five times your annual salary, that makes buying a home in Sydney out of the question for many low- or middle-income earners.

-A property auction I passed by in Newtown, Sydney, back in 2017.
+A property auction I passed by in Newtown, Sydney.
 The little house on the end went for over $1 million!

 7. Renting in Sydney

-As a comparison, the cheapest state capital in Australia to rent a home in was Adelaide, with median weekly rent of $480 for a house and $400 for a flat/unit.
+As a comparison, the cheapest state capital in Australia to rent a home in was Hobart, with median weekly rent of $532 for a house, $411 for a flat/unit and $187 for a room.

 8. Driving & Public Transport in Sydney

-Sydney has a large transport network of trains, buses and ferries, and passengers pay with a pre-paid Opal Card (like an Oyster Card in London), which you scan at the start and end of your journey.
+Sydney has a large transport network of trains, buses and ferries.
+Passengers pay with a pre-paid Opal Card, which you scan at the start and end of your journey.
+You can also pay by scanning your debit card or Apple Pay now.

-I’ve found public transport prices in Sydney to be fairly reasonable, with most short journeys costing under $4.
-Hopping on a train for an extra couple of stops within the city centre after a bus ride in only adds on about $0.30 extra, and there’s a weekly fare cap too.
+I’ve found public transport prices in Sydney to be fairly reasonable, with most short journeys costing around $4.
+Hopping on a train for an extra couple of stops within the city centre after a bus ride in adds on less than a dollar, and there’s a weekly fare cap too.

 The ferry from Manly to Sydney CBD

-Parking is generally free in residential areas once you’re out of the inner city, and free for three hours in shopping centres.
+Parking is generally free in residential areas, once you’re out of the inner city, and free for three hours in most shopping malls.
 In busy areas you often have time restrictions during the daytime and/or meters to buy a ticket.

 9. Snakes & Spiders in Sydney